Some users have experienced Optics hanging when loading an image. Here are some tips to solve the issue.

 Make sure you are running the most recent graphics driver from the manufacturer’s website.
+Make sure to first uninstall the graphics driver, restart your machine, and then install the new driver.
 On major Windows updates, the manufacturer’s graphics driver is often replaced by a generic Windows version that does not have the ability to run Optics.

 Dual Graphics Cards - Windows Systems